BUYING A HOME

 Fixed vs. Adjustable Rates

 Beyond just conventional or government-backed loans, mortgage loans can also be fixed-rate or adjustable-rate.
-Reali offers fixed-rate loans, which means that the loan’s interest rate is fixed for the entire loan term.
+Reali offers both fixed and adjustable-rate mortgages (ARMs).
+With fixed-rate, the loan’s interest rate remains the same for the entire loan term.
 Adjustable-rate loans, on the other hand, change at specific intervals.

 There are also different mortgage terms available.
 Most home loans come in 15-year terms or 30-year terms, meaning that you need to pay back the loan over 15 or 30 years, respectively.
 However, there are also 10-year home loans, 20-year loans, 25-year loans, and 40-year loans available.
 Reali provides multiple term lengths.